John Daly (golfer)

 John Patrick Daly (born April 28, 1966) is an American professional golfer on the PGA Tour and PGA Tour Champions.
 Daly is known primarily for his driving distance off the tee (earning him the nickname "Long John"), his non-country-club appearance and attitude, his exceptionally long backswing, the inconsistency of his play (with exceptional performances and controversial incidents), and his personal life.
 His two greatest on-course accomplishments are his "zero-to-hero" victory in the 1991 PGA Championship, and his playoff victory over Costantino Rocca in the 1995 Open Championship.

 In addition to his wins on U.S. soil, Daly has won accredited pro events in South Africa, Swaziland (Eswatini), Scotland, Germany, South Korea, Turkey, and Canada.

 According to official performance statistics kept since 1980, Daly in 1997 became the first PGA Tour player to average more than 300 yards per drive over a full season.
 He did so again in every year from 1999 to 2008, and he was the only player to do so until 2003.
 Daly also led the PGA Tour in driving distance 11 times from 1991 to 2002 with the exception of 1994 when Davis Love III took his spot that year.

 Daly's last PGA Tour victory came in San Diego in 2004, earning him a two-year playing exemption.
-After 2006, Daly's career began to falter and he had trouble making cuts and staying on the tour.
-He was primarily earning PGA Tour event entries through past champion status and numerous sponsor invitations.
+Daly struggled to maintain regular PGA Tour status after 2006.
+He continued to enter PGA Tour events through his past champion status and sponsor exemptions.
 Since 2016, Daly has competed on the PGA Tour Champions circuit, winning the 2017 Insperity Invitational.

 Daly is the only man from either Europe or the United States to win two major golf championships but not be selected for the Ryder Cup since that event began in 1927.

 Daly has been successful in multiple businesses.
 He is endorsed by LoudMouth Golf Apparel and owns a golf course design company.
 In addition, Daly has written and recorded music, and has released two music albums.
 He appeared in the 2025 film Happy Gilmore 2 as a fictionalized version of himself.